Patricia Puddle

 Biography

 Patricia writes Paranormal Love stories for older teens and adults.
 Here first series, Ominous Love, is an angels and demons story.
 She also writes and illustrates humorous and adventurous children's stories.
-Her Rascals series is aimed at reluctant readers.
+Her Rascals Series is aimed at reluctant readers.
 Molly Gumnut and Velvet ball are suitable for children of all ages.

 Patricia also volunteers for a wildlife rescue charity for injured and orphaned animals.